akamai/cli-terraform/README.md

    akamai terraform [global flags] create-domain [flags] <domain>

 Flags:
-   --tfworkpath path       Path location for placement of created and modified artifacts.
-Default: current directory --resources             Creates a JSON-formatted resource file for import: <domain>_resources.json.
+   --tfworkpath path       Directory used to store files created when running commands. (default: current directory) --resources             Creates a JSON-formatted resource file for import: <domain>_resources.json.
 The createconfig flag uses this file as an input. (default: false)
    --createconfig          Creates these Terraform configuration files based on the values in <domain>_resources.json: <domain>.tf and gtmvars.tf.
 Also creates this import script: <domain>_import.script. (default: false)
 ```